fan19-hub/LEMMA/prompts/question_gen.md

 Your original prediction is {PREDICTION}.
 (0 for no misinformation, 1 for presence of misinformation)

 However, external sources can better help you make the judgement.
-Please list three questions/phrases/sentences that you would like to search on a public search engine, such as Google.
+Please come up with a title for this news first, then list three questions/phrases/sentences that you would like to search on a public search engine, such as Google.
 Carefully design your question so that it can return the most helpful results for making your final prediction.

 Text Input example: